shaderblade/Housing-Price-Prediction/README.md

 # Housing Price Prediction Web App

-This web application allows users to predict housing prices based on various input parameters such as location, area, number of bathrooms, and BHK (bedroom, hall, kitchen).
-The prediction is made using a machine learning model trained on housing data.
+This web application allows users to predict housing prices in Bangalore based on various input parameters such as location, area, number of bathrooms, and BHK (bedroom, hall, kitchen).
+The prediction is made using a machine learning model trained on housing data specific to Bangalore.

 ## Features

 - Input form to specify location, area, number of bathrooms, and BHK.
-- Dynamic selection of predefined locations.
+- Dynamic selection of predefined Bangalore locations.
 - Display of predicted price based on user inputs.
 - User-friendly interface.